Irwin Stelzer – Economist

 Irwin Stelzer is a senior fellow and director of the Hudson Institute’s economic policy studies group.
-Prior to joining Hudson Institute in 1998, Stelzer was resident scholar and director of regulatory policy studies at the American Enterprise Institute.
-He also is the U.S. economic and political columnist for The Sunday Times (London,) a contributing editor of The Weekly Standard, a member of the Publication Committee of The Public Interest and of the advisory board of the American Antitrust Institute.
-He has been a member of the board of the Regulatory Policy Institute (Oxford), and was appointed by President George W. Bush to the advisory board of the U.S. Trade Representative.
+Prior to joining the Hudson Institute in 1998, Stelzer was a resident scholar and director of regulatory policy studies at the American Enterprise Institute.
+He also is the U.S. economic and political columnist for The Sunday Times (London,) a contributing editor of The Weekly Standard, a member of the publication committee of National Affairs, and a consultant, advising clients in the U.S. and UK on market strategy, pricing and antitrust issues, environmental policy, and regulatory matters.

 Stelzer founded National Economic Research Associates, Inc. (NERA) in 1961 and served as its president until a few years after its sale in 1983 to Marsh & McLennan.
 He also has served as a managing director of the investment banking firm of Rothschild Inc. and a director of the Energy and Environmental Policy Center at Harvard University.

 His academic career includes appointments at Cornell University, the University of Connecticut, New York University, and the John F. Kennedy School of Government at Harvard University.
 He has been elected a Visiting Fellow at Nuffield College, Oxford.
 He is a former member of the Litigation and Administrative Practice Faculty of the Practicing Law Institute.
 He served on the Massachusetts Institute of Technology Visiting Committee for the Department of Economics, and has been a teaching member of Columbia University’s Continuing Legal Education Programs.

 Stelzer received his bachelor’s and Master of Arts degrees from New York University.
 He earned his doctorate in economics from Cornell University.